jkingsman/MicroHarness/README.md

 # μHarness

 μHarness (or MicroHarness) is a JS helper function for no-frills testing.
-Weighing in at < 0.KiB minified, it's simple to get up and running.
+Weighing in at under 600 bytes minified, it's simple to get up and running.

 ## Installation